 The circle is a fundamental concept not only in Maths but also in many fields.
-By its definition, we know, a circle is a plane figure that is made up of the points situated at the same distance from a particular point.
-See a figure of a circle given here.
+A circle is a plane figure that is made up of the points situated at the same distance from a particular point.

 The word “annulus” (plural – annuli) is derived from the Latin word, which means “little ring“.
 An annulus is called the area between two concentric circles (circles whose centre coincide) lying in the same plane.

-It is the region bounded between two circles which share the same centre.
+Annulus is the region bounded between two circles that share the same centre.
 This shape resembles a flat ring.
 It can also be considered as a circular disk having a circular hole in the middle.
 See the figure here showing an annulus.